carbon-language/carbon-lang/llvm/lib/Target/ARM/README.txt

 1. There may be some advantage to trying to be smarter about the initial placement, rather than putting everything at the end.

-2. The handling of 2-byte padding for Thumb is overly conservative.
-There would be a small gain to keeping accurate track of the padding (which would require aligning functions containing constant pools to 4-byte boundaries).

-3. There might be some compile-time efficiency to be had by representing consecutive islands as a single block rather than multiple blocks.
+2. There might be some compile-time efficiency to be had by representing consecutive islands as a single block rather than multiple blocks.

-4. Use a priority queue to sort constant pool users in inverse order of position so we always process the one closed to the end of functions first.
+3. Use a priority queue to sort constant pool users in inverse order of position so we always process the one closed to the end of functions first.
 This may simply CreateNewWater.